jing-xiang/tp/docs/DeveloperGuide.md

 ![Sample Transactions File](diagrams/TransactionsFileSample.png)

 The following diagram is a sequence diagram of the initialisation of `StorageHandler`.
-Here, it reads fata from the 2 data storage files and creates `Member` and `Transaction` objects in the associated utility list objects.
+Here, it reads data from the 2 data storage files and creates `Member` and `Transaction` objects in the associated utility list objects.

 ![StorageHandler Init Sequence Diagram](diagrams/StorageHandlerInitSequenceDiagram.png)